 Gordana Đorić: Well I was, I was a rocker (laughs), ever since I remember myself.
 For example, I adored Tom Jones, Rolling Stones, foreigners, while from here I listened to Zdravko Čolić, there was Đorđe Marjanović, then Zdravko Čolić, and the singers, Bijelo Dugme, Riblja Čorba and all the singers and groups back then, and, of course, for us they were… Zdravko Čolić was more popular among women (laughs), girls then, we adored his songs, such as Gori Vatra [Burning Fire] and all others.

 Anita Susuri: What other cultural activities did you have then, did you go to the cinema or…

-Then I was involved in a folklore society, for example in Fusha Kosova, “Branko Medenica”, and through that society we went through all of Yugoslavia and we socialised, especially in that folklore society.
-We cultivated folklore there, folklore dances of all nationalities, there I was a soloist of shota, çoçek, Turkish dances.
-Of course, Serbian dances too, çaçakin, moravcin, Vranja dances and so on.
+Then I was involved in a folklore ensemble, for example in Kosovo Polje, “Branko Medenica”, and through that ensemble we went to all of Yugoslav cities and we socialized, especially in that folklore ensemble.
+We cultivated folklore there, folk dances of all nationalities, there I was a soloist of shota, çiçek, Turkish dances.
+Of course, Serbian dances too, çaçakin, moravcik, Vranja dances and so on.